composable-operator/composable/README.md

  namespace | No | String | Namespace of the input object, if isn't defined, the ns of the `Composable` operator will be checked path | Yes | String | The `jsonpath` formatted path to the checked filed format-transformers | No | Array of predefined strings | Used for value type transformation, see [Format transformers](#format-transformers)

+## The input object group and version discovery algorithm

+* If `apiVersion` of the input object is specified, Composable controller will try to discover an input object with the given group and version.
+	* If the given Kind is not part of the provided group, an error will be generated, despite of the Kind existence in other groups.
+	* If the provided version is not supported, an error will be generated, despite of other versions existence.
+	* Kubernetes core objects don't have group, so only version should be specified, e.g. `v1`.
+* If `apiVersion` is not provided and the given Kind is part of the Kubernetes core group, the core group will be used, despite of the Kind existence in other groups.
+* If `apiVersion` is not provided and the given Kind exists in several groups, and doesn't exist in the Kuberntes Core group, an error will be generated.

 ## Format transformers